cmcghee92/Jocelyn_fork/README.md

     ```

 ## Usage
-1. For non-profits that want to automatically send a personalized email to donors.
+1. For non-profits that want to automatically send a personalized letter that can be mailed to donors.
 2. Customize the script to send reminder emails to previous donors of an upcoming charity event.

-### Tracking Donations
+### Disclaimer
+1. The PayPal Data.csv file contains movie characters or pop singer names (for fun) and fake addresses.
+While I did download the Activity log from Paypal, I only used some of the headers.
+None of this data actually came from PayPal to ensure no personal donor information is used.
+2. This is a project to practice use of Powershell scripts and commands in Active Directory to demonstrate knowledge and understanding of powershell commands.